E-commerce

 Reminder: web pixel and customer events

 For step-by-step installation, refer to our complete guide to adding web pixels: the mechanics (app versus custom, sandbox, testing) are detailed there.
-Here, the objective is different: turning these signals into useful insights for marketing, merchandising, and support.
+Here, the goal is different: turning these signals into useful insights for marketing, merchandising, and support.

 Why aim for insights, not just data

-“Customer events are actions taken by your customers [...] that can help you understand how your customers interact with your business.”
+« Customer events are actions performed by your customers [...] that can help you understand how your customers interact with your business. »

 Three families of insights and what they reveal

-What you learn
+Family | What you learn | Example action |

-Rewrite a product page, simplify a filter
+Behavioral | Journeys, page views, engagement by segment | Rewrite a product page, simplify a filter |

-Where the cart is abandoned, where checkout gets blocked
+Conversion | Where the cart empties out, where checkout gets blocked | Test shipping costs, clarify delivery times |

-Reallocate budget, cut a noisy campaign
+Attribution / ROI | Which channels support purchases | Reallocate the budget, cut a noisy campaign |

-Standard events: the most useful for action
+Standard events: the most useful ones for action

 Pixels run within a technical framework defined by the Web Pixels API (strict sandbox for app pixels, lax sandbox for custom pixels).
 This framework influences what your provider can instrument without breaking checkout: a topic to discuss with your agency if discrepancies persist between Shopify and an advertising platform.

-Table: events and business questions
+Table: business events and questions

-Which products attract real attention?
+| Which products attract real attention? | Merchandising |

-Where does the funnel break?
+Checkout progression | Where does the funnel break? | Ops / UX |

-Which revenue should be attributed to which signal?
+Paid order event | Which revenue should be attributed to which signal? | Marketing |

 For details on payloads and available fields, stick to the official event reference rather than screenshots that are several years old.